School Science Lessons

 Rhododendron cinnabarium, Cinnabar rhododendron | Ampelopsin | Nepal, China, Ericaceae

-Rhododendron maximum, great rhododendron, rosebay rhododendron, American rhododendron, great laurel, evergreen shrub, white flowers, North America, Ericaceae
+Rhododendron maximum, great rhododendron, rosebay rhododendron, American rhododendron, great laurel, evergreen shrub, white flowers, USA, Ericaceae

 Rhododendron periclymenoides, pink azalea, pinxterbloom azalea, swamp azalea, soft pink flowers, for hybrids, North America, Ericaceae